syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/azure.md

 Step 3: Now, go to the Azure portal and select the Functions Apps.
 After running the service, click Get function URL > Copy.
 Include the URL as a query string in the URL.
 Then, paste it into the new browser tab.
 You will get a PDF document as follows.
 <img src="OCR-Images/OCR-output-image.png" alt="Convert OCR Azure Functions Step9" width="100%" Height="Auto"/>

-A complete working sample can be downloaded from Github.
+A complete working sample can be downloaded from [GitHub](https://github.com/SyncfusionExamples/OCR-csharp-examples/tree/master/Azure/Azure%20Function).